bytecodealliance/wasm-micro-runtime/doc/source_debugging.md

     > Note: This attention is about "wasm thread" rather than native threads.
 Executing wasm functions in several different native threads will **not** affect the normal behaviour of debugging feature.

 - When using source debugging features, **don't** create multiple `wasm_instance` from the same `wasm_module`, because the debugger may change the bytecode (set/unset breakpoints) of the `wasm_module`.
 If you do need several instance from the same bytecode, you need to copy the bytecode to a new butter, then load a new `wasm_module`, and then instantiate the new wasm module to get the new instance.

+- If you are running `lldb` on non-linux platforms, please use `platform select remote-linux` command in lldb before connecting to the runtime:
+    ```
+    (lldb) platform select remote-linux
+    (lldb) process connect -p wasm connect://127.0.0.1:1234
+    ```